 Although I’m certain it’s the matt mineral veil that has caused my itchy rash, I can only suspect the two ingredients to be the cause.
 It could possibly be others.

-But as a thumb of rule, I discovered that it’ll be better that we pick mineral makeup with fewer ingredients.
+But as a rule or thumb, I discovered that it’ll be better that we pick mineral makeup with fewer ingredients.
 I guess less is really more in this case too.